aws/aws-sdk-js-v3/clients/client-bedrock-runtime/README.md

 AWS SDK for JavaScript BedrockRuntime Client for Node.js, Browser and React Native.

-<p>Describes the API operations for running inference using Bedrock models.</p>
+<p>Describes the API operations for running inference using Amazon Bedrock models.</p>

 ## Installing